psujit775/terraform-templates/README.md

-# terrafrom-templates
+# terraform-templates
-This Repositry contains list of terrafrom templates.
+This Repositry contains list of terraform templates.